OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/building-a-mentoring-programme.md

 **Mentors:**

-1. How long have you been a software developer?
+1. How long have you been in your field?
 2. What tech stack do you use?
 3. What are you willing to provide mentorship on? (check all that apply)
 - Technical skills (e.g. learning a new skill/improving existing skills)